-Most of the Stasi men were indoctrinated by the State about the virtues of socialism and were encouraged by Mielke, the “most feared man in East Germany” to “hang on to power at all costs”.
+Similarly, most of the Stasi operators were indoctrinated by the State about the virtues of socialism and were encouraged by Mielke, the “most feared man in East Germany” to “hang on to power at all costs”.
 (238) Many believed that, even despite the fall of the wall, that “capitalism will not last”.

 The variety of surveillance measures (labelled “Operation Control of Persons”) includes:

 - mobilisation of informers; post and parcel interception

 - use of investigative forces and technical forces including installation of technology.